How to Install CCTV Camera

 Step 4: System Configuration

-• Apply privacy masking to avoid capturing private balconies or neighboring windows.
+• Privacy Masking: Configure cameras to avoid private balconies or neighboring windows.

 4. Maintenance Best Practices

-After learning how to install CCTV cameras at home or in a business environment, regular maintenance is critical:
+After learning how to install CCTV camera at home or in a business environment, regular maintenance is critical:

 • Clean Lenses: Use a microfiber cloth every few months to remove dust and debris.